Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Mexico's president Claudia Sheinbaum has said FIFA asked Mexico to host Iran's national team during the June 11–July 19 World Cup after U.S. authorities did not want Iran staying in the United States for the whole tournament.
-FIFA has confirmed the team's base will move to Tijuana; Iran will still play three Group G matches in the US.
+Mexico’s president has said FIFA has asked Mexico to host Iran’s national team during the June 11–July 19 World Cup after US authorities did not want Iran staying in the United States for the whole tournament.
+Iran has moved its training base to Tijuana but will still play three Group G matches in the US.

 What's behind the headline?